In collaboration with

 Grades 9–12

 The program is open to high school students globally.
-No prior research, coding, or biology experience is required.
+No prior research, coding, or biotech experience is required.

 Students interested in medicine, biology, or health tech